wdawson/okta.github.io/_source/_docs/api/resources/users.md

 {% api_operation post /api/v1/users/*:id*/emails/*:eid*/change %}

-Change a verified email.
+Changes a verified email

-This operation delays a profile update/push until the user has verified their email address.
+This operation delays a profile update or profile push until the user has verified their email address.

 > Email changes are idempotent.
-Issuing a new change verification will replace any previously issued change verification tokens!
+Issuing a new change verification replaces any previously issued change verification tokens.

 #### Request Parameters
 {:.api .api-request .api-request-params}